 There are also legal ramifications for not separating your business and personal finances.
 Keeping all your money in one account pierces the “corporate veil” and can make you personally liable if someone takes legal action against your business.

-Keep your personal finances safe, and move your business finances to a free business checking account — you have a ton of options in this space.
+Keep your personal finances safe, and move your business finances to a free business checking account — you have many options for financial institutions and bank account types in this space.

 2. 0% APR Business Credit Card

-There is a difference, however, and the benefits that business credit cards afford business owners are too good to pass up.
-One perk in particular that is worth exploring is a card with a 0% introductory APR, which sometimes lasts up to a year.
+The benefits that business credit cards afford business owners are too good to pass up.
+One perk in particular that is worth exploring is a card with a 0% introductory APR (annual percentage rate), which sometimes lasts up to a year.